victordfmsc/culinai/replit.md

 ### Interactive Onboarding Experience

 A first-time user onboarding flow introduces the app's core features before the authentication screen.
-The onboarding consists of 4 interactive slides that explain:
+The onboarding starts with a language selector, then proceeds through 4 informational slides:

+-   **Language Selection** (Slide 0): Users choose their preferred language from 5 options (English, Español, Français, Deutsch, Italiano) with flag icons.
+Upon selection, the language is saved and the onboarding automatically advances to the next slide, displaying all subsequent content in the chosen language.
 -   **Welcome**: Introduction to Chef AI as an intelligent cooking assistant
 -   **Fridge Management**: How to add ingredients and generate AI-powered recipes instantly
 -   **Planning & Organization**: Weekly meal planning and smart shopping list features
 -   **Gamification**: Achievements, points, levels, and daily streaks system

-The onboarding features smooth slide transitions, progress indicators (dots), navigation buttons (Next/Back), and a persistent Skip button in the top-right corner.
+The onboarding features smooth slide transitions, progress indicators (dots for slides 1-4), navigation buttons (Next/Back starting from slide 1), and a Skip button in the top-right corner (visible from slide 1 onwards).
 It appears only on the first visit, with completion state persisted in localStorage via `OnboardingService`.
-All onboarding content is fully translated across all 5 supported languages (en, es, fr, de, it) through the `TranslationService`.
+All onboarding content is fully translated across all 5 supported languages through the `TranslationService`.

 ## Backend Architecture